+Glaucoma is a progressive eye disease that affects the optic nerve.
+The optic nerve carries messages from the eye to the brain.
+At Cape Fear Eye Associates, PA, in Fayetteville, NC, your resource for ophthalmology services, we diagnose and treat glaucoma, including surgery.
 If you have glaucoma, it is critical to decrease and control your intraocular pressure (IOP) in order to preserve your eyesight.
 Depending on the type and severity of the condition, there are numerous treatments available to effectively treat glaucoma.

-Medication (eye drops) are the most common form of treatment for glaucoma; however, there are side effects, and medications aren’t effective for all patients – and you have to remember to take your medication every day.
+Medication (eye drops) are the most common form of treatment for glaucoma; however, there are side effects, and medications aren’t effective for all patients, and you must remember to take your medication every day.
 There are a number of different categories of eye drops, but all are used to either decrease the amount of fluid (aqueous humor) in the eye or to improve the outflow of this fluid in order to stabilize or reduce intraocular pressure.
 Your doctor will decide which medications are best suited to you based on a number of considerations, including your medical history and current medication regimen.
 Your doctor may also elect to prescribe a combination of eye drops.

 Selective Laser Trabeculoplasty (SLT)